 When you arrive at the hospital, you should come to the Emergency Department’s (ED) main entrance.
 They are open 24 hours/day.

-Between 7:00 AM and 7:00 PM, you can proceed directly to the Women & Children’s Health Program on 1A.
+Between 7:00 AM and 7:00 PM, you can proceed directly to Women & Children’s Health located on 1A.

 When you come to the hospital to have your baby and have been cared for by an obstetrician during your pregnancy, you will be cared for by one of the Obstetricians on-call and available in the hospital.
 This may not be the Obstetrician you have seen throughout your pregnancy.